weaveworks/weave/weavedns/README.md

 ...
 ```

-Launch weaveDNS on every host, picking a different IP address from the same
-subnet each time.
-It's best if this subnet is different from the one you use for
+Each weaveDNS container started with `launch-dns` needs to be given
+its own, unique, IP address, in a subnet that is a) common to all
+weaveDNS containers, b) disjoint from the application subnets, and c)
-application containers.
-In our example the weaveDNS address is in subnet
+not in use on any of the hosts.
+In our example the weaveDNS address is
-10.1.254.0/24 and the ubuntu containers are in subnet 10.1.1.0/24.
+in subnet 10.1.254.0/24 and the application containers are in

-As usual, these subnets must not be in use for other purposes on your hosts.
+subnet 10.1.1.0/24.

-The DNS container can be stopped with `stop-dns`.
+WeaveDNS containers can be stopped with `stop-dns`.

 ## How it works

-WeaveDNS runs on every host, and acts as the nameserver for containers on that
+The weaveDNS container running on every host acts as the nameserver
-host.
-It is told about hostnames for local containers by the `weave run`
+for containers on that host.
+It is told about hostnames for local
-command.

-WeaveDNS only stores names in the `.weave.local` domain.
-If it is asked for
+containers by the `weave run` command.
+If a hostname is in the
+`.weave.local` domain then weaveDNS records the association of that
+name with the container's weave IP address(es).

-a name in `.weave.local` it doesn't know about, it will ask the other weaveDNS
+When weaveDNS is queried for a name in the `.weave.local` domain, it
-servers.
+first checks its own records.
+If the name is not found there, it asks
+the weaveDNS servers on the other hosts in the weave network.

-If asked for a name in another domain it will fall back to using the host's
+When weaveDNS is queried for a name in a domain other than
-configured nameserver.
+`.weave.local`, it queries the host's configured nameserver,
+which is the standard behaviour for Docker containers.

 ## Domain search paths